Driving Privilege Card (DPC)

 Process for obtaining a DPC:

-- Provide proof of identity, full social security number or individual tax identification number (ITIN) and two documents of your Utah residence.
-Visit our required documentation page to see what is acceptable proof;
+- Provide proof of identity (name and DOB.)
+Provide social security card or individual tax identification number (ITIN.)
+Provide two (2) documents of your Utah residence address.
+Visit our required documentation page to see what is acceptable proof of each type of document required.